-- 11.1 Staff will refer a cause for concern through existing safeguarding mechanisms to Jubar Miah who is the Designated Safeguarding Manager and is the Single Point of Contact for Prevent at the College. - 11.2 The Designated Safeguarding Manager will initially assess the risks and discuss the referral with the Senior Lead for Safeguarding (and the Principal if there is immediate risk to the public or a person). - 11.3 The Designated Safeguarding Manager will work with the student and other relevant agencies to address any issues of concern. - 11.4 The Designated Safeguarding Manager and the Senior Lead for Safeguarding may in some circumstances take the decision to report suspicious activities or concerns about an individual to the Confidential Anti-terrorist Hotline: 0800 789 321, if the threat is immediate call: 999.
+- 11.1 Staff will refer a cause for concern through existing safeguarding mechanisms. - 11.2 The Safeguarding Manager will initially assess the risks and discuss the referral with the Designated Safeguarding Lead or Senior Lead for Safeguarding (and the Principal if there is immediate risk to the public or a person). - 11.3 The Safeguarding Manager will work with the student and other relevant agencies to address any issues of concern. - 11.4 The Safeguarding Manager, Designated Safeguarding Lead and the Senior Lead for Safeguarding may in some circumstances take the decision to report suspicious activities or concerns about an individual to the Confidential Anti-terrorist Hotline: 0800 789 321, if the threat is immediate call: 999.